pradeeban/mediator/docs/source/sections/progapi/Create.rst

 -4764762120292626164

 Duplicate Replica Set
 *********************

 Instead of creating a replica set from scratch, users may share their replica sets with their friends who may duplicate the replica set to have it as their own.
+The POST call for the duplicate replica set follows the format as below,

+/POST

+/replicaset

 Sample POST request